AdibAFC/IP_MamaJaba/README.md

 2. **Manage Users:**
    - Go to the "Admin Dashboard" section to view and manage both riders and drivers.
-   - You can add, edit, or remove users as needed.
+   - You can view or remove users as needed.

 # Screenshots